jbspot/Palera1n-Jailbreak/README.md

  <hr>

-## Palera1n jailbreak with iOS 17
+## Palera1n jailbreak with iOS 17 - iOS 17.3

 A new version of palera1n has been released as v2.0.0 beta 8.
-According to that update PaleRa1n team has announced that successfully Now Palera1n is compatible with iOS 17 - iOS 17.1 jailbreak.
+According to that update PaleRa1n team has announced that successfully Now Palera1n is compatible with iOS 17 - iOS 17.3 jailbreak.

 - Browse the main source by clicking <a href="https://github.com/palera1n/palera1n">here</a>.
 - How to use Palera1n <a href="https://ios.cfw.guide/installing-palera1n/">here</a>.